 AM implements the following RFCs, Internet-Drafts, and standards:

-RFC 4226: HOTP: An HMAC-Based One-Time Password Algorithm, supported by the OAUTH authentication module.
+RFC 4226: HOTP: An HMAC-Based One-Time Password Algorithm, supported by the OATH authentication nodes.

-RFC 6238: TOTP: Time-Based One-Time Password Algorithm, supported by the OAUTH authentication module.
+RFC 6238: TOTP: Time-Based One-Time Password Algorithm, supported by the OATH authentication nodes.

 RFC 8693: OAuth 2.0 Token Exchange (Access token to access token, access token to ID token, ID token to ID token, and ID token to access token)